Toolbox

 Melted crayon fire starters

-To make the melted crayon fire starters, I start with some old broken bits of crayons.
-You may remember in my post titled “Recycling old broken crayons into fun new shapes”, when I melted down a bunch of my niece’s old broken crayons to make new rainbow crayons for her.
-When I did that project, I only used the pretty colors, and did not use the blacks, grays, or browns.
-Those leftover bits were perfect for fire starters, though, because I don’t care what color they turn out to be!
+For this version, we'll use melted crayons for the fuel.
+You may remember when I recycled old crayons into fun new shapes with my niece's broken crayon bits.
+For that project, I only used the pretty colors, and did not use the blacks, grays, or browns.
+Those leftover bits were perfect for fire starters, though, because I don't care what color they turn out to be!

-Then melt the crayons in a aluminum can placed in a pan full of simmering water until the wax is fully melted.
-Wait a minute for the can to be cool enough to touch, then carefully and SLOWLY pour the melted wax onto the lint, giving it time to soak in.
+Just melt the crayons in a aluminum can placed in a pan full of simmering water until the wax is fully melted.
+When the can is cool enough to touch, carefully and SLOWLY pour the melted wax onto the lint, giving it time to soak in.

 Leave the wax to cool and then cut the twelve compartments apart with scissors.